 The Katmandu's 8th Conference of AMARC was the largest gathering of community broadcasters to take place in the region, becoming a cornerstone for the development of the community radio movement in Asia-Pacific.
 As well, participants in the event endorsed the organisation's Strategic Plan of Action for the period 2003-2006.
-The Kathmandu Declaration was the final document ensuing from the discussions and adopted by the General Assembly.
+The Kathmandu Declaration was the final document created as a result of the discussions and was eventually adopted by the General Assembly.

 And AMARC's history will continue